AltPerson/Todo-List-App/README.md

 # Todo List App

-This todo list has two versions of using with backend or without If you want to use with backend server
+This todo list has two versions of using with backend server or without it.
+If you want to use with backend server

 1. Go to frontend